 Despite its origins in Ancient Egypt, the name of the guitar seems to have no links to its ancestor’s title.
 According to the MI College of Contemporary Music, the word ‘guitar’ stems from the ancient Greek word ‘κιθÎ¬ρα’ (kithara).

-Ancient mythology associates Hermes as the creator of the kithara from a tortoiseshell.
+Ancient mythology associates Hermes as the creator of the instrument from a tortoiseshell.
 Apollo has often been depicted holding a guitar-like instrument.
 The ancient Greek instrument is believed to have had a wooden soundboard and box-shaped body with two hollow arms protruding.
 Hermes’ guitar originally had three strings and later twelve.

-During the Middle Ages, stringed instruments grew in popularity and were frequently used to entertain royalty and nobility in the high court.
+During the Middle Ages, string instruments grew in popularity and were frequently used to entertain royalty and nobility in the high court.
 Stringed instruments like the lute, harp, chittarone, cittern, rebec, dulcimer, gittern, viol, and clavichord all made an appearance throughout Medieval Europe.

 Part of the large family of plucked-string instruments, including the mandoline-like citole, the lute has similarities to the modern guitar albeit with just four or five strings.
 Known in Spanish as the ‘guitarra latina’, many believe the name guitar takes inspiration from its Spanish forebear.
 Closely related to the vihuela, the medieval lute was most popular in Spain with interest quickly spreading throughout France, England, and Germany.